jacobcons/php-framework/README.md

 # php-framework
-Half-baked MVC style php framework with ability to define routes with http method, path and handler function/name of view to render.
+MVC style php framework with ability to define routes with http method, path and handler function/name of view to render.
 Views can also define layouts that they get injected into.

 ### Example of defining routes